The Top 8 Essential Oils for Eczema

 Overview

 Eczema is an inflammatory skin condition induced by an aggressive and overreactive immune system.
-It causes patches of dry, itchy, rash-likeeczema skin on the body, which may come and go throughout life.
+It causes patches of dry, itchy, rash-like skin on the body, which may come and go throughout life.
 Though eczema is non-curable, its symptoms can be managed by medications and self-care practices.
 Conventional treatments include anti-histamine drugs, corticosteroids, and over-the-counter topical ointments.

 However, these treatments may not work equally for everyone.
 Due to the unreliability of conventional creams and the chronic nature of eczema, experts and health-minded individuals are constantly looking for complementary therapies like aromatherapy that may help reduce symptoms without losing their efficacy over time.